ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

     1. [ibex_gui](https://github.com/ISISComputingGroup/ibex_gui)
     1. [EPICS](https://github.com/ISISComputingGroup/EPICS)
     1. For EPICS submodules you should use:
-        1. `git submodule update` which sets all the repos to their pinned version
+        1. `git submodule update --init --recursive --remote` which sets all the repos to their pinned version
         1. `git submodule foreach "git checkout -b Release_X.x.x; git push -u origin Release_X.x.x"` this creates a branch at the current checked out version for each repo and pushes it.
     1. [JSON_bourne](https://github.com/ISISComputingGroup/JSON_bourne).
 First check if changes have been made as JSON_bourne is rarely edited.
 1. Update the version numbers: